MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-custom-cds-integration.md

 ms.date: 02/28/2020
 ---

-# Walkthrough: Customizing an Integration with Common Data Service
+# Customizing an Integration with Common Data Service

 This walkthrough describes how to customize an integration between [!INCLUDE[prodshort](../includes/prodshort.md)] and [!INCLUDE[d365fin](../includes/cds_long_md.md)].
 The walkthrough will guide you through setting up an integration between an employee in [!INCLUDE[prodshort](../includes/prodshort.md)] and worker in [!INCLUDE[d365fin](../includes/cds_long_md.md)].

-## About This Walkthrough
+## About this walkthrough
 This walkthrough describes how to integrate new and existing extensions with [!INCLUDE[d365fin](../includes/cds_long_md.md)].
 At a high-level, those process involve the following tasks:

 1. Develop an AL extension to integrate entities in [!INCLUDE[d365fin](../includes/cds_long_md.md)] and [!INCLUDE[prodshort](../includes/prodshort.md)].
 For more information, see [Developing Extensions in AL](../developer/devenv-dev-overview).